William758/ZetTweaks/README.md

 Some changes will be disabled if another mod already does that change.

-Fix console error spam from TeleShow and NoLockedInteractables.

 - Change lunar equipment droplet color.

 - Prevent Focus Crystal, Crowbar and Delicate Watch from increasing self-damage.

-- Only place PrimordialTeleporter on last stage of a loop.
+- Always place PrimordialTeleporter after it first appears.

 - Equipment isn't triggered by Gesture in the Bazaar.